FastNFT/FNFT/README.md

 Please read the file [Getting-Started.md](Getting-Started.md).

-The direct-Cayley `FES8_PADE` discretization is included as a continuous-spectrum reference implementation.
-Its global power-basis polynomials can become ill-conditioned on fine grids, as discussed in the cited arXiv preprint.
-Discrete-spectrum requests are therefore rejected; the Chebyshev representation described in the preprint is intended to provide the practical high-grid formulation in a separate contribution.
+The `FES8_PADE` discretization includes direct-Cayley and dependency-free Chebyshev--Joukowski representations for the continuous spectrum.
+The global power-basis polynomials of the direct-Cayley representation can become ill-conditioned on fine grids, as discussed in the cited arXiv preprint.
+The Chebyshev representation builds its coefficients in O(K D log<sup>2</sup>D), but evaluating them by Clenshaw's recurrence on the uniform spectral grid of `fnft_nsev` requires O(M K D) operations.
+Thus, without an optional nonuniform fast transform, this dependency-free path is not an end-to-end O(D log<sup>2</sup>D) algorithm when M is proportional to D.
+Discrete-spectrum requests remain unsupported.

 ## Community Guidelines